-Having been through the job search process multitude of times, one of the most valuable skills that I’ve gained from the experience is how to effectively land a job that I actually want instead of settling for a job that I feel less than stellar of having.
-Interestingly enough, by implementing these strategies, on one of previous job hunts, I was able to land not one, not two, but three great job offers within a period of just one short month.
+Having been through the job search process multitude of times, one of the most valuable skills that I’ve gained from the experience is how to effectively land a job that I actually want instead of ‘settling’ for something that merely pays the bills.

-Whether you are currently in between jobs and actively searching for a new opportunity or merely keeping your eye open for job search tips you can use in the near future, I hope you’ll find these job hunting steps as useful for you as it was for me and help you to land a job that you will not only enjoy but also thrive in.
+Whether you are currently in between jobs and actively searching for a new opportunity or merely keeping your eye open for job search tips you can use in the future, I hope you’ll find these job hunting steps useful.

 I know, this step sounds pretty darn logical yet you’d be surprised as to how many people don’t actually know the type of job they want let alone what it entails.

-Once you have a clear vision of your ideal company/job/ position, it will likely to be easier for you to focus and invest your time and effort on applying only to those that fulfill your set requirements as opposed squandering your energy applying to any vacancies that you happen to stumble upon.
+Once you have a clear vision of your ideal company/job/ position, it’ll likely be easier for you to focus and invest your time and effort in applying only to those that fulfill your set requirements.

 If you don’t already have an active LinkedIn profile, I urge you to sign up and create one now.
 I found LinkedIn to be such a valuable tool not only for job hunting but also to network as well as to keep in touch with other professionals.